DCD-Ecosystem/dcd_protocol/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                                            maps to the provided
                                                            public key

-                                           KEOSD:<data>    is the URL where
+                                           dcdksd:<data>    is the URL where
-                                                           keosd is available
+                                                           dcdksd is available
                                                            and the approptiate
                                                            wallet(s) are
                                                            unlocked